zarab33/mastery-quiz/README.md

 * Click the "Get Quiz" button.

+* Use git to pull the quiz to your local repo.

 ### 2. Write code to answer the quiz questions

 * Each question is in a separate file e.g. `chapter1/quiz1/question_1.rb`.